Alexis Denisof: Career

 The end of the series in 2004 saw a lag in Denisof's career.
 Save for appearing in three episodes of the hit series How I Met Your Mother, as the goofy philandering Sandy Rivers, Denisof would not work as much as he used to for the next several years.
 During this time he appeared in several stage productions, including Rope at Chichester Festival Theatre's Minerva Theatre with Anthony Head, who played Wesley's predecessor Rupert Giles on Buffy.
 Denisof was among 200 actors considered for the role of James Bond in Casino Royale, but lost out to Daniel Craig.
 Later, in 2008, he appeared in season 2 of Private Practice as a man named Daniel, a bigamist who has two pregnant wives who don't know about each other.
 In 2009, he appeared in four episodes of Joss Whedon's Dollhouse as Senator Daniel Perrin.

-In 2011, Denisof reprised his recurring role in How I Met Your Mother, as Sandy Rivers; he ultimately appeared in 10 episodes total, and his last appearance was in the episode "Gary Blauman".
+In 2011, Denisof reprised his recurring role as Sandy Rivers in How I Met Your Mother; he ultimately appeared in 10 episodes in total, and his last appearance was in the episode "Gary Blauman".
 In a season 1 commentary, creators Craig Thomas and Carter Bays speculated that Denisof was initially reluctant to take the role back in 2006 because he feared it was just charity work on account of his wife, Hannigan, playing a main character on the show.
 They went on to state that he was not aware, until they actually told him, that they were huge fans of his work dating back to his time on Angel.